Daniel Giles went through intensive drug treatment and is now living in a transitional house in San Francisco. (April Dembosky/KQED)

 Changing Drug Treatment Rules

-The changes stem from a new pilot project — Drug Medi-Cal – which is overhauling how drug treatment gets delivered and paid for in California, with the goal of expanding it to more people and improving treatment overall.
+The changes stem from a new pilot project — Drug Medi-Cal – which is overhauling how drug treatment gets delivered and paid for in California.
+Under previous rules, drug treatment options were scarce, and residential treatment facilities, in particular, were limited in number and size and were primarily available to pregnant and postpartum women only.

-California is the first state in the country to try this — with more than 20 other states planning to follow suit — and San Francisco is one of the first counties in the state to implement the new rules.
+California is the first state in the country to try this new model — with more than 20 other states planning to follow suit — and San Francisco is one of the first counties in the state to implement it.
 Forty other counties also plan to opt into the program.

-But experts question if some of the rules are fair, or even legal, like limiting treatment to two episodes per year.
+But experts question if these rules are fair, or even legal, specifically limiting treatment to two episodes per year.

 "I think I would sue if I were in that situation," says Keith Humphreys, a Stanford psychiatry professor, who was in the room when Congress wrote the law requiring that mental health conditions be treated on par with physical conditions.